← Back to briefings

 What actually changed with GPT-5.4

 GPT-5.4 is OpenAI's attempt to collapse more of that stack into a single default.
+That is attractive.
+It is also the kind of positioning buyers routinely overread.

 The part most developers get wrong